First Time User? Enroll now.

 Most people who get sick from the virus can recover at home.
 Your doctor may have you take acetaminophen (Tylenol) or ibuprofen (Advil, Motrin) for a fever.
+Your doctor might have you to take medicine to help prevent serious illness.
 Treatment in the hospital for more serious cases includes support, such as help with breathing.

 You can find the latest information from these sources: